 Bass has been tamed a little without throwing away any impact, and the presence of the upper mids and highs are significantly more pronounced.
-The result is a sound that seems to have had the excess fat cut out.
-Its definition is increased, but they also sound a little more brittle with certain tunes.
+Its definition is increased, but they can also sound a little more brittle with certain tunes.

 But the treble is not flat-out harsh or excessively sibilant, but there’s a certain subtlety missing from the wireless Byrons that won’t please everyone.
 A focus on the higher mids makes vocals appear forward and give them a slightly cooler tone.
 It's fair to say the Beyerdynamic Byron BT earphones are less of a safe bet if you are particularly sensitive to peaks in the treble and high mids.